Perioral dermatitis: Cosmetics

 Cosmetics play an important role as potential causal factors for perioral dermatitis.
 Cosmetics in this case include a variety of products that are applied to the face such as moisturizer, foundation, and sunscreen.
 It is especially seen when these products contain petroleum, paraffin, or isopropyl myristate.
 Applying large quantities of a moisturizing creams regularly causes persistent hydration of the layer which may cause impairment and occlusion of the barrier function, irritation of the hair follicle, and proliferation of skin flora.
 Occlusion is the sealing of the moisture.
 Proliferation is when cells continue to divide to create new healthy cells.
 This is a process that cells of all kinds normally and often do.
 For some people, this act of moisturizing excessively can affect the typical proliferation of skin flora.
 Skin flora are the typical bacteria and cells that sit on a person's face.
 Transepidermal water loss is also seen as associated with perioral dermatitis.
 Transepidermal water loss is water that is lost from the inside of the body by going through the skin to the outside world.
 There are associations that water loss is greater in older adults, but perioral dermatitis can still occur in younger people.
-Barrier dysfunction is seen as a large cosmetic association to perioral dermatitis.
-Combining this with night cream and foundation significantly increases risk of perioral dermatitis 13-fold.
+Barrier dysfunction is seen as a large cosmetic association with perioral dermatitis.
+Combining this with night cream and foundation significantly increases the risk of perioral dermatitis 13-fold.
 In a similar fashion, foundation and sunscreen also create extra occlusive layers that may affect the skin.
 Physical sunscreens also have been seen to have an associations These are potential associations to perioral dermatitis and thoughts of how it may cause perioral dermatitis; however, the exact pathology is still unknown.
-This also does not mean that those that use these products will be sure to develop perioral dermatitis.
+This also does not mean that those who use these products will be sure to develop perioral dermatitis.